Renault Koleos: Third generation (AR1; 2024)

-On 27 June 2024 at the Busan International Mobility Show, Renault Korea introduced the third-generation Koleos, marketed as the Renault Grand Koleos.
+On 27 June 2024 at the Busan International Mobility Show, Renault Korea introduced the third-generation Koleos, marketed as the Renault Grand Koleos in South Korea.
+It is marketed as the Renault Koleos in export markets.
 The vehicle is heavily based on the Geely Xingyue L / Monjaro as part of Renault and Geely partnership in South Korea, and based on the Compact Modular Architecture vehicle platform.
 Exterior revisions compared to the Xingyue L include redesigned front and rear fascia, "borderless" front grille, and reshaped body panels.

 The Grand Koleos was codenamed Aurora 1 during its development.
 It is the first introduction of the Koleos nameplate in South Korea, as the previous generations were marketed as the QM5 and QM6.
 Its design work was shared between Renault's design team in France and in Seoul, South Korea.
 Production in Renault Korea's plant in Busan is claimed to be supported by 200 local suppliers.
 It started in July 2024.

 The model is larger than its predecessor, with Renault claiming a "class-leading" legroom for rear-seat passengers, and up to 2,034 litres of boot space with the rear seats folded.
 It shares the same dashboard with the Geely Xingyue L, including a 12.3-inch digital instrument display, 12.3-inch infotainment screen, and another 12.3-inch touchscreen for the front passenger, all marketed as "openR" and powered by Qualcomm's infotainment platform.
 Notable equipment include a 10-speaker Bose sound system, 25.6-inch augmented reality head-up display and 5G connectivity.

 For the South Korean market, three trims are available: Techno, Iconic, and the four-wheel drive (4WD) Esprit Alpine.
 The petrol-powered model of the Grand Koleos is a 2.0-litre turbocharged direct injection engine with a 7-speed dual-clutch transmission (or a 8-speed automatic for the 4WD model), producing a maximum output of 211 PS and 325 Nm.
 The 4WD models are equipped with BorgWarner's 6th generation four-wheel-drive system.
 The hybrid powertrain, marketed as E-Tech Hybrid is a Geely-developed system combining a 1.64 kWh battery with a 1.5-litre turbocharged petrol engine and a multi-mode gearbox, delivering a peak output of 245 PS.
 It is able to operate electric-only driving in 75% of a trip in urban areas below 40 km/h.

 The third-generation Koleos was unveiled in the Middle East on 12 May 2025.
 It was also shipped to Mexico and Colombia in May 2025.
+Argentina in August 2025.
 There are plans to market the Korean-assembled Koleos in Brazil, Uruguay, Panama, the Dominican Republic, and African countries.